gilburns/Installomator-wiki/Label-Variables-Reference.md

 We want this variable for all applications and tools where it is possible.
 We will question new PRs without this field, and require a reason for not including it.

 - `versionKey` (optional):
 When the version is being compared to the locally installed app, sometimes we need another field than `CFBundleShortVersionString`.
-Often `CFBundleVersion` is the right one, but techically it could be another field.
+Often `CFBundleVersion` is the right one, but technically it could be another field.
 It's usually dependant on what number the web sites most easily returns.

-- `packageID` (optional, but recommended for pkgs without an app) This variable is for pkg bundle IDs.
-Very usefull if a pkg only install command line tools, or the like that does not install an app.
-(See label `desktoppr`, `golang`, `installomator_st`, `odrive`, or `teamviewerhost`.)
+- `packageID` (optional, only recommended for non-app installs) This variable is for pkg bundle IDs.
+Very useful if a pkg only installs command line tools, or the app is not located in /Applications.
+(See label `desktoppr`, `golang`, `installomator_st`, `odrive`, or `teamviewerhost`) *Keep in mind*, if the app is uninstalled but the package receipt is in place, Installomator will think it's installed.